Kr-Panghu/Bootstrapping_Diffusion/README.md

 > 2. Feel free to edit the parameters.

 The code was tested on a RTX4090ti 24GB but should work on other cards with at least 15GB VRAM.

+## Bootstrapping

+You may get more information about this in our [paper](https://github.com/Kr-Panghu/Bootstrapping_Diffusion/BootstrapDiffusion.pdf).